 Our recommendation: Start in the $40-$70 range.
 You get quality without overpaying, and if you lose it or realize EDC isn't for you, it's not a disaster.

-These are proven winners for first-time buyers.
-All are available at Mighty Oak Supply Co. with free shipping and our 30-day satisfaction guarantee.
+These are proven winners for first-time buyers, and every one is in stock at Mighty Oak Supply Co. right now — free U.S. shipping, same-day dispatch if ordered before 2:00 PM EST, 30-day satisfaction guarantee.

 - Blade Length: 3"